Chronic Inflammatory Demyelinating Polyradiculoneuropathy

 Chronic inflammatory demyelinating polyradiculoneuropathy (CIDP) is a rare type of autoimmune disorder.
 In an autoimmune disease, the body attacks its own tissues.
 In CIDP, the body attacks the myelin sheaths.
 These are the fatty coverings on the fibers that insulate and protect the nerves.

 Experts think that CIDP is related to the more commonly known disease Guillain-Barré syndrome (GBS).
-GBS is generally considered more of an acute, or short-term, disease.
-CIDP is considered a chronic, or long-term, disease.
+GBS is generally considered a short-term (acute) disease.
+CIDP is considered a long-term (chronic) disease.
 CIDP is less common than GBS.

 CIDP is usually classified as follows:

 - Progressive.
 The disease continues to worsen over time.